ICECapstone/DHT11/README.md

 # Lecture1d_DHT11
-Using NodeMCU to read temperature and humidity data

 In this lecture, you will use your NodeMCU to read temperature and humidity data (DHT11).
 The readings are from PIN GPIO2 every three-second intervals.